Table of Contents

 The nasal framework

-The nasal aperture or piriform aperture, situated on the bony skull represents, as a bony outline of the nasal cavity, the beginning of the respiratory tract.
-Located here, is the commonly named nasal pyramid, with each side consisting of the frontal process of the maxilla (proc. frontalis of the os maxillare), medial to the nasal bone (os nasale), which is linked to the frontal bone (os frontale) of the forehead.
+The nasal aperture, or piriform aperture, are situated on the bony skull and represents a bony outline of the nasal cavity, the beginning of the respiratory tract.
+Located here is the commonly named nasal pyramid with each side consisting of the frontal process of the maxilla (proc. frontalis of the os maxillare) and medial to the nasal bone (os nasale) which is linked to the frontal bone (os frontale) of the forehead.

 The nasal cartilage

-The front nose section consists of connective tissue with embedded small pieces of cartilage.
-These include the nasal septum (cartilago septi nasi) and the nasal tip cartilage (lesser alar cartilage and the lateral greater alar cartilage).
-Whatever impression our nose, as a significant optical element of our face, makes – be it a high, broad or even crooked nose – is largely determined by these small cartilages as well as the cartilage portions of the nasal septum.
+The front of the nose consists of connective tissue with embedded small pieces of cartilage.
+This includes the nasal septum (cartilago septi nasi) and the nasal tip cartilage (lesser alar cartilage and the lateral greater alar cartilage).
+Whatever impression the nose makes as an aesthetically significant element of the face, high, broad, or even crooked, is largely determined by these small cartilages and the cartilage portions of the nasal septum.
+Frequently, the bony portion of the nose is affected by mid-facial fractures (e.g., a nasal bone fracture).

-The inner part of the nose is formed by the main nasal cavity that constitutes the nasal concha, nasal passages (nasal meatus) and paranasal sinus.
-The nasal septum (septum nasi) divides our main nasal cavity (cavitas nasi) into two nasal cavities and jointly forms their medial border.
-The nasal septum constitutes a front cartilaginous part and a bony part.
+The inner part of the nose is formed by the main nasal cavity which includes the nasal concha, nasal passages (nasal meatus), and paranasal sinus.
+The nasal septum (septum nasi) is the bone and cartilage in the nose that separates the nasal cavity (cavitas nasi) into two fossae, continuations of the nostrils, and jointly forms their medial border.
+The nasal septum consists of four structures: